japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 | [[pipelineTime]] `pipelineTime`
 | (empty)
-| Time of how long the whole-stage codegend pipeline has been running (i.e. the elapsed time since the underlying link:spark-sql-BufferedRowIterator.adoc[BufferedRowIterator] had been created and the internal rows were all consumed).
+| Time of how long the whole-stage codegend pipeline has been running (i.e. the elapsed time since the underlying spark-sql-BufferedRowIterator.md[BufferedRowIterator] had been created and the internal rows were all consumed).
 |===

 .WholeStageCodegenExec in web UI (Details for Query) image::images/spark-sql-WholeStageCodegenExec-webui.png[align="center"]

-TIP: Use link:spark-sql-Dataset.adoc#explain[explain] operator to know the physical plan of a query and find out whether or not `WholeStageCodegen` is in use.
+TIP: Use spark-sql-Dataset.md#explain[explain] operator to know the physical plan of a query and find out whether or not `WholeStageCodegen` is in use.

 [source, scala]
 ----